-It is an immutable data structure that holds data in chronological order of insertion.
-The data cannot be tampered with, not without everyone who has access to it being able to notice.
+It is an immutable data structure that stores blocks in chronological order of insertion.
+The data stored in blocks committed to the blockchain cannot be tampered with or everyone would immediately be able to notice.

 Every bit of information contained in a blockchain passes through a process known as cryptographic hashing.
-This process is very secure and the algorithm is chosen such that it does not cause collisions (same hash code generated for different information) and also in a way that the resulting code cannot be used to recover the originally hashed data.
+This process is secure and the algorithm is chosen such that it does not cause collisions (same hash code generated for different information).
+Hashing is also performed in a way that the resulting code cannot be used to recover the originally hashed data (that is, hashing is one-way).

 Each block will then have a signature hash that is universally unique and impossible to reproduce except if you have the original data in the block, stored in the exact same order.
 For instance, if you took the exact same transactions and stored them in a different order within a block, the resulting hash would be different as well.
 Even though the block would contain the exact same data, the order with which they’re stored is different and this generates a different signature.
 This illustrates how blockchains do not allow for any aspect of the data to be modified, not even the order with which identical data was stored!